Last Updated on February 10, 2022 by Shaun Snapp

 Other Major IT Analyst Firms

 Gartner is one of the top mega IT analyst firms in the world.
 The IT analyst firm IDC (International Data Corporation) is close in terms of influence but generally lower, although still influential in different areas than Gartner.
 Forrester Research is the third mega IT analyst firm but is roughly twenty percent the size of Gartner.
 While often compared directly with one another, these three firms do not entirely overlap in their offerings.
 For instance, IDC is more of a media conglomerate.
 Like Gartner, IDC sells research, but it is also a publisher of technology magazines.
-Forrester is known more for projection than vendor comparisons.
+Forrester has the Forrester Wave, but as they have fallen back from Gartner, they now mostly just write rigged marketing collateral for vendors.
+You can see an example of this in our analysis of their work at Forrester’s Fake S/4HANA TCO Study.
 At one time, Forrester was close to Gartner in terms of their influence, but Gartner has now pulled ahead and is far more frequently quoted than Forrester –(which, of course, is expected as they are over five times as large as Forrester).
-Finally, Gartner has the broadest offering of the three companies, is the most global, and is the most influential in software selection.

 What Gartner is so Important

-Gartner was not always as influential as it is currently; its increased influence is due in part to its effectiveness in managing its business and because it has gobbled up many of the other competing options.
+Gartner was not always as influential as it is currently; its increased influence is due in part to its effectiveness in managing its business and US anti-trust law not being enforced.
+Gartner has been allowed to grow into a monopoly because it has gobbled up many of the other competing options.
 It has acquired over thirty firms, and it seems likely that Gartner will continue to acquire new firms in the future.
 New IT analyst companies are certainly free to try to fill the gaps left by these acquisitions, but it’s not as easy as it sounds.

 The Impact of Gartner’s Reports